PARC-Robotics/documentation-2024/docs/getting-started-tutorials/getting-started-with-ros.md

 ### Compile and Run

 !!!
 Note
-    For Python, we need to update the `setup.py` file in the ROS 2 package to include our new program.
+    We need to update the `setup.py` file in the ROS 2 package to include our new program.
 Add the following line in the`console_scripts` section of the `setup.py` file:

     ```python
     entry_points={